scottyschup/ruby-curriculum/language-basics/symbols-and-strings.md

 make clear the intent of your program.
 You should use them whenever you aren't representing data that should be input or output.

+#### Aside: On symbol memory leaks

+Up above, it was mentioned that aggresively using #to_sym could cause a memory leak.
+Why?
+Because unlike strings or most other objects, symbols in Ruby are never garbage collected.
+That is, with most objects in Ruby, when there are no more references to that object, the Ruby interpreter will delete them from memory and free up that memory to be used for other objects.
+But because symbols are used for things like method lookup and other Ruby internals, they are not garbage collected.

+Symbols can be very handy and in a lot of cases, they're exactly the tool for the job.
+They can be more memory efficient than strings and their use can indicate to a reader of your code that that concept in your code is static and immutable.
+But their use should be targeted or else you may expose yourself to the possibility of a nasty memory leak.

 [immutable-wiki]:https://en.wikipedia.org/wiki/Immutable_object

 ## Option hashes